 2019 was a year full of surprises - we covered crazy valuations, some of the best auction events yet (and some of the worst!), tearful comeback stories, and gut-wrenching news about con artists or fires robbing people of their cars.
 Through all of it, what you wanted to read about the most is this amazing Ken Miles GT40 MKII that was built to replicate the hero car for the movie Ford v Ferrari.

-The new movie, Ford v Ferrari, relives the glory days when Ford was on a mission to take down Ferrari, and designed the GT40 as the missile it needed to get that done.
+The 2019 hit movie, Ford v Ferrari, relives the glory days when Ford was on a mission to take down Ferrari, and designed the GT40 as the missile it needed to get that done.
 One of the vehicles built for the movie was meant to replicate the car driven by Ken Miles at the 1966 24 Hours of Le Mans in 1966.
-On January 2-23, 2020, this Ford is headed to the auction block at the Mecum Kissimmee event in 2020 where you can kick off the new year with a piece of automotive and cinematic history GT40 MKII sold for a hammer price of $440,000.00
+On January 11, 2020, this Ford headed to the auction block at the Mecum Kissimmee event - and this piece of automotive and cinematic history GT40 MKII sold for a hammer price of $440,000.00

 This GT40 took on one of the starring roles alongside Christian Bale and Matt Damon as the car built by Carroll Shelby to be driven by Ken Miles in the 1966 24 Hours of Le Mans.
 The real life car went on to claim second place, and beat Enzo Ferrari and the rest of the prancing horse crew.

 This Ford replica was one of the two GT40 MKII cars built by Rich MacDonald’s team at Superformance for the movie.
 Rich has personal ties to to the project as his father, Dave MacDonald, was the first driver to claim a victory in a Shelby Cobra.